jfly/none-ls.nvim/doc/HELPERS.md

 and instead cache `false` (so that it can determine that it already ran `callback` once and should not run it again).

-### by_bufroot(callback)
+### by_file_mtimes(get_files, callback)

-Creates a function that caches the result of `callback`, indexed by `root`.
-On the first run of the created function, null-ls will call `callback` with a `params` table.
-On the next run, it will directly return the cached value without calling `callback` again.
+Creates a function that caches the result of `callback`.
+The cache is based on the modification time (mtime) of the files returned by the `get_files` function. `get_files` is invoked with a `params` table, and must result an array of files to watch for changes. `callback` will only be invoked if the set of files changes or if the mtime of those files changes.

-This is useful when the return value of `callback` is not expected to change over the lifetime of the buffer, which works well for `cwd` and `runtime_condition` callbacks.
-Users can use it as a simple shortcut to improve performance, and built-in authors can use it to add logic that would otherwise be too performance-intensive to include out-of-the-box.

 Note that if `callback` returns `nil`, the helper will override the return value and instead cache `false` (so that it can determine that it already ran